Canada's Wonderland: Cedar Fair era

 In 2011, Canada's Wonderland opened WindSeeker, a 301 ft tower-swing ride, making it the tallest ride in the park until Leviathan opened in 2012.
 The park also announced the addition of the Starlight Spectacular show, which started on 25 June 2011 and ended on Labour Day, 3 September 2011.
 It was a nightly 'light and sound show' designed to celebrate the park's 30th anniversary; it was shown at 10 pm EST every night on International Street.
 Canada's Wonderland stated that the total cost for the show was approximately $1 million, with 16 million different colours and 300,000 LED lights.
 While the show took place at the front of the park (International Street), the highlight was on Wonder Mountain, with many 3D images and colours.

 In 2012, Leviathan, a Bolliger & Mabillard Hypercoaster (also classified as a giga coaster), opened, surpassing the Canadian records set by Behemoth in 2008, becoming the tallest and fastest roller coaster in Canada.
 Norm Pirtovshek, general manager of Canada's Wonderland, said that the Leviathan as a new attraction would help to spread out visitors.
 It was also described as part of a "roller coaster renaissance" where theme parks distinguished itself by introducing bigger and faster rides to attract guests.
 In addition to Leviathan, Canada's Wonderland also opened the Dinosaurs Alive! walk-through dinosaur exhibit, which was located in Planet Snoopy.

-The tallest and fastest roller coaster in Canada, Leviathan, was opened at the park in 2012.